Step to entrance.

 Electric storage heaters, electricity, bed linen and Wi-Fi included.
 Cot and highchair.
 Laundry room with washing machines and tumble dryers (shared with other properties on-site, £3 per load).

 Patio with garden furniture.
 Grounds with garden, picnic tables, 2 BBQ areas with gas BBQs (available Easter-Oct) and 2 play areas (shared with other properties on-site).
 Private parking for 1 car; additional parking nearby.
 No smoking.
 Please note: There is a step in the patio.
 There is an unfenced river in the shared grounds, 220 yards away.
-In the interest of your safety, the swimming pool will be unavailable during July and August.
+In the interest of your safety, the swimming pool will be unavailable until 2021.

 A cosy cottage on a small, peaceful holiday development on the outskirts of Whitby.
 Keel Cottage provides an excellent base for couples and families wanting to explore the North Yorks Moors National Park and the pretty seaside villages of the Yorkshire Coast.
 Keel Cottage has three bedrooms, and the living/dining area has sliding doors onto a sunny patio with a picnic bench for an al fresco breakfast or an evening drink.
 The cottage has lovely views over open countryside to the moors beyond.
 The steam trains on the North York Moors Railway pass along the riverside just at the bottom of the valley.
 Take a trip on the train and enjoy the market town of Pickering or stop off in Goathland, better known by many as ‘Aidensfield’, the fictional village of the TV series ‘Heartbeat’ and familiar to many as ‘Hogsmeade’ station in the early Harry Potter films.